 This privacy notice explains how we collect, store and use personal data about pupils.
-We, St Dominic’s Catholic Primary School, part of The Painsley Catholic Academy, are the ‘data controller’ for the purposes of data protection law.
-Our data protection lead is Mrs Stokes (see ‘Contact us’ below).
+We, St Dominic’s Catholic Primary School, Part of the Painsley Catholic Academy, are the ‘data controller’ for the purposes of data protection law.
+Our data protection officer is Mrs Baskeyfield (see ‘Contact us’ below).

 The personal data we hold

 Personal data that we may collect, use, store and share (when appropriate) about pupils includes, but is not restricted to:

 - Contact details, contact preferences, date of birth, identification documents

 - Results of internal assessments and externally set tests